 Tempering: Parts would be tempered at temperatures, based on past experience, that would result in the required mechanical properties.

-Machinability: AISI 4017 is readily machined from either an as-forged or normalized structure.
+Machinability: This alloy is readily machined from either an as-forged or normalized structure.

-Weldability: AISI 4017 may be readily welded, but only prior to case hardening and subsequent heat treatment.
+Weldability: The alloy may be readily welded, but only prior to case hardening and subsequent heat treatment.